epigani/CloudVeneto-for-dummies/README.md

 # LIPh wiki
-The ultimate guideline for the LIPh, by the LIPh.
+The ultimate guideline of the LIPh, for the LIPh, by the LIPh.